+++ Dieser Inhalt ist nur auf Englisch verfügbar +++

 Currently, we study CD8 and CD4 T cell differentiation as well as adaptive-like immune responses emerging from single NK cells.
 Therefore, we utilize Lymphocytic choriomemingitis virus and murine Cytomegalovirus infection models.
 In these model systems, we explore how T cell exhaustion can be prevented and how strong immune responses against chronic-persistent and chronic-latent infections can be maintained.
 Finally, we are studying T cell responses against malignant tumors and aim to understand the differentiation and migration dynamics that decide between tumor rejection or T cell dysfunction.

-Our work is currently supported by the European research commission (ERC-Starting-Grant 2020), the Deutsche Forschungsgemeinschaft (SFB 1054 and TRR 338), the Deutsche Krebshilfe (DKH) and the Else-Kröner-Fresenius Stiftung.
+Our work is currently supported by the European research commission (ERC-Starting-Grant 2020), the Deutsche Forschungsgemeinschaft (SFB 1054, TRR 338 and GRK 2668), the Deutsche Krebshilfe (DKH) and the Else-Kröner-Fresenius Stiftung.